oskareo/Shooting-Spelling-Game/README.md

   1. UserName.xaml.cs  line 128  //saves user names and scors into the database(.mdb)
   2. playGameScreen.xaml.cs   line 763   //get the 50 words that have to be spelled from the database
   3. letters.cs   line 52    //gets the picture of each letter from the current word(word that has to be spelled)

+#instructions
+Use the touchpad of the laptop to aim and the left buttun of the touchpad to shoot.
+Move the character with keys letf, up, down and right.